iamdevnitesh/i3wm-ez/README.md

-# i3wm-popOS
+# i3wm-ez
-A script that installs i3-gaps on your PopOS Machine.
+A script that installs i3-gaps on your Linux Machine.

 ## **Installation Steps**
 <br>